Jcp22034/Fake/README.md

 Fake is a discord self-bot that is designed for you to scare your friends!

-I am planning on updating Fake, and have a few ideas in mind for other users to be abke to use this to their own advantage!
+I am planning on updating Fake, and have a few ideas in mind for other users to be able to use this to their own advantage!

 Current version: 1.3.7
 ----------------------